100- and 200-level Electives

-The Economics Department welcomes non-majors into its courses.
-The most popular courses for non-majors are the two introductory courses, 101 and 103.
-The following courses are open to all students, majors and non-majors alike, who have completed 101 and/or 103.
+The Economics Department welcomes non-majors to its courses.
+The most popular courses for non-majors are the two introductory courses, 101 and 103, and several 200-level courses are open to students who have completed 101 and/or 103.

 Complete descriptions and any prerequisites can be found in the College Catalog.

 The Department also offers Short Term courses.
 Secondary concentrators only may count one Short Term unit towards their secondary concentration.
 Examples of recent offerings include:

 ECRE s23.
 Making Housing Affordable.